Recruitment Privacy Notice

 We take appropriate technical and organisational security measures to protect personal data from accidental or unlawful destruction, accidental loss and unauthorised access, destruction, misuse, modification or disclosure.

 It is important that the personal data which we hold about you is accurate and current.
-Please keep us informed of any changes to your personal data.
+Please keep us informed of any changes to the personal data you provide to us.

-If you provide personal data to us about someone else (such as one of emergency contacts), you must ensure that you have their permission to do so and that they’re aware of the contents of this Notice.
+If you provide personal data to us about someone else (such as of referees), you must ensure that you have their permission to do so and that they’re aware of the contents of this Notice.